CodeFrite/How-To-GO-ETH/core/asm/lexer.md

 ### The state function: `lexLine`

 The state function defines how the source should be converted to tokens.
-Any function with the following signature can be accepted:
+Any function with the following signature can be used as a state function:
 ```
 type stateFn func(*lexer) stateFn
 ```